aolear1/verilog-avalon-accelerators/README.md

 |   5  | input activations vector length                    |
 |   6  | _reserved_                                         |
 |   7  | activation function: 1 if ReLU, 0 if identity      |

-*Note* The output is written through the SRAM facing master, so ensure the address you intend to write to is connected accordingly.
+*Note:* The output is written through the SRAM facing master, so ensure the address you intend to write to is connected accordingly.